azinchen/nordvpn-wg/README.md

 ### Filter NordVPN servers

-This container selects recommended.
-The list of recommended servers can be filtered by setting `COUNTRY`, `GROUP` and/or `TECHNOLOGY` environment variables.
+This container selects recommended servers.
+The list of recommended servers can be filtered by setting `COUNTRY`, `CITY`, `GROUP` and/or `TECHNOLOGY` environment variables.

+**Server Selection Behavior:**
+- When **multiple countries or cities** are specified, the container requests recommended servers for each location separately, then combines and sorts them by server load (lowest load first)
+- When **no location is specified** or **only one country/city** is set, the recommended server list is used as-is to preserve NordVPN's optimization
+- This sorting and selection are performed **before** the `RANDOM_TOP` feature is applied
+- This ensures optimal performance: single locations maintain NordVPN's recommended order, while multiple locations are sorted to prefer less loaded servers

 ### Reconnect by cron